-Homeschool Complete grade level programs are comprehensive and thorough.
+Homeschool Complete grade-level programs are comprehensive and thorough.
 All levels cover language arts, mathematics, social studies, science, physical development, fitness, fine arts, character development, and bible.
-As you would expect the emphasis shifts in different subject areas with Kindergarten Complete laying the groundwork with extensive instruction in reading and phonics.
+As you would expect, the emphasis shifts in different subject areas with Kindergarten Complete laying the groundwork with extensive instruction in reading and phonics.

 While this is a complete program, you will need to obtain a number of children’s storybooks to use with every unit.
-Book lists are divided between the required books and the extras that all relate to the themes used for each unit.
+Book lists are divided between required books and the optional extras that all relate to themes used for each unit.
 In Kindergarten Complete, many themes follow the calendar with units on Fall, Thanksgiving, Christmas, Winter, Martin Luther King Jr., Valentine’s Day, George Washington, St. Patrick’s Day, Spring, Easter, and Summer.
 Interspersed are units on topics such as Me and My Family, Farm Animals, Shapes and Patterning, Fire Safety, Health and Nutrition, Behavior, Creation, Transportation, Ducks, Plants, Solar System, and Senses.
 Topics range just as widely in first and second grade programs.
 For example, some of the thematic topics in First Grade Complete are Manners, Animals, Graphing, Benjamin Franklin, and Weather, while Second Grade Complete themes include Johnny Appleseed, Colonies, Endangered Species, Eyes, Magnets, and Missionaries.

 Teacher’s manuals suggest two and a half to three hours of class time per day.
 Daily lesson plans have parents teach many subjects each day using a combination of direct instruction, discussion, worksheets, hands-on activities, read-alouds, and independent work.
-In many ways, lessons seem very much like those children would experience in a high quality Christian kindergarten classroom setting.
+In many ways, lessons seem very much like those children would experience in a high-quality, Christian, classroom setting.
 Lessons are laid out in order so that parents just follow through the teacher's manual in a step-by-step fashion.
 At first, lesson plans include suggested dialogue for the parent to show how lessons should be presented.
 While all lessons include lists of everything that needs to be done, scripting is only included when it might be helpful.

-Daily lessons begin with “Calendar Time.”
+Daily lessons begin with Calendar Time.
 While Calendar Time includes reading and working with the calendar each day, it also includes recitation of pledges (to the American flag, Christian flag, and the Bible), counting, singing a song or reciting a poem or rhyme, and reading a story.
 Since this repeats every day, lesson plans generally say, "Continue routine activities," adding notes only about read-aloud books or anything that varies from the routine.

 For language arts you will read the storybook for the lesson or read a poem or story from the teacher’s manual.
 A series of questions for the read-aloud is posed in the teacher’s manuals.
 You might also work on letters and their sounds, sight words, handwriting, narration, or other activities.
 Occasionally, students might illustrate a story.
 Note that while the program teaches phonics, it does not present an intensive phonics approach, but rather a mixture of sight words and phonics.
-Note that some hands-on resources—items like spelling squares, word-bingo games, and memory games, are included in the grade level bundles.
+Note that some hands-on resources—items like spelling squares, word-bingo games, and memory games—are included in the grade-level bundles.